December 17, 2024

 The festival itself lasts for 9 days, and this year we were able to attend three of them.
 In total, we saw 9 different performances and 2 panel discussions.
 In the first, we met several performing artists who create "queer work for children", and in the second, we heard thoughts on climate from both performing artists and organizers.

-In addition, we got to see a work in progress at Scenekunstbruket: "The show for young men", a performance that originated in one of the artist labs in PUSH+.
+In addition, in Scenekunstbruket we got to see a work in progress: "The show for young men", a performance that originated in one of the artist labs in PUSH+.